radu781/discord-event-bot/README.md

 torrents_channel=... # optional, must be provided if torrents feature is used
 ```

-For the token, go to https://discord.com/developers/applications, select your bot, chose "Bot" from the left, get the
+For the token, go to https://discord.com/developers/applications, select your bot, choose "Bot" from the left, get the
 token.
 For channel IDs, enable developer mode in Discord, right click the channel and select get ID.

+## Caveats

+### Save path

+The save path must contain a name searchable on [Anilist](https://anilist.co/home).
+Use spaces or dashes in the name.